-This allowed someone to walk past the door without upsetting the alarm, but as soon as the door is opened it would detect the person trigger the alarm.
+This allowed someone to walk past the door without upsetting the alarm, but as soon as the door is opened it would detect the person to trigger the alarm.
 The range was set to detect anyone getting in via the other side too.

-Cobra 5462 Super High Frequency Volumetric Sensor
+Cobra 5462 Super High-Frequency Volumetric Sensor